Nebado/parser-of-goods/README.md

 ## Usage

-In order to start parsing, you need to maintain fields, and for this you need to know the classes or id of the elements (name, price, etc).
+In order to start parsing, you need to get fields, and for this you need to know tags, classes or id of the elements (name, price, etc).
 ## References

 [PhpSpreadsheet](https://github.com/PHPOffice/PhpSpreadsheet)